deduce-dev/dac-man/docs/plugins/json/index.md

 ### Using the JSON Plug-in

-As this is a built-in Dac-Man plug-in, the JSON plug-in will be used by default when comparing JSON files.
+As this is an included Dac-Man plug-in, the JSON plug-in will be used by default when comparing JSON files.

 The [`examples/json/`](https://github.com/deduce-dev/dac-man/blob/master/examples/json/) directory of the Dac-Man source code repository contains two example JSON files.